Pages from the book, "The Philosophy and Science of Health"--Dr.

 were successful in saving the life of a fourteen-year-old diabetic girl

-licensed to manufacture this new wonder drug, and the medical community
+to manufacture this new wonder drug, and the medical community basked

-surfaced.
-This was in a paper presented by Joslyn, Dublin and Marks
+This was in a paper presented by Joslyn, Dublin and Marks and printed

-and printed in the American Journal of Medical Sciences.
-This paper,
+in the American Journal of Medical Sciences.
+This paper, "Studies

-"Studies on Diabetes Mellitus",7 discussed the emergence of
+on Diabetes Mellitus",7 discussed the emergence of a major epidemic

 This new disease became known as "insulin-resistant diabetes"